opendaylight/docs/docs/user-guide/service-function-chaining.rst

 SFC OpenFlow Renderer Architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The SFC OF Renderer is invoked after a RSP is created using an MD-SAL
+The SFC OF Renderer is invoked after a RSP is created in the operational
-listener called ``SfcOfRspDataListener``.
-Upon SFC OF Renderer
+data store using an MD-SAL listener called ``SfcOfRspDataListener``.
-initialization, the ``SfcOfRspDataListener`` registers itself to listen
+Upon SFC OF Renderer initialization, the ``SfcOfRspDataListener``
-for RSP changes.
-When invoked, the ``SfcOfRspDataListener`` processes
+registers itself to listen for RSP changes.
+When invoked, the
-the RSP and calls the ``SfcOfFlowProgrammerImpl`` to create the
+``SfcOfRspDataListener`` processes the RSP and calls the
-necessary flows in the Service Function Forwarders configured in the
+``SfcOfFlowProgrammerImpl`` to create the necessary flows in
+the Service Function Forwarders configured in the
 RSP.
 Refer to the following diagram for more details.

 .. figure:: ./images/sfc/sfcofrenderer_architecture.png